ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 More specifically, DNS resolution for the Public Homenet Zone (here myhome.example) from Internet DNSSEC resolvers is handled by the DOI as opposed to the HNA.
 The DOI benefits from a cloud infrastructure while the HNA is dimensioned for home network and as such likely unable to support any load.
-In the case the HNA is a CPE, outsourcing to the DOI protects the home network against DDoS for example.
+In the case the HNA is a CPE, outsourcing to the DOI reduces the attack surface of the home network to  DDoS for example.
 Of course the DOI needs to be informed dynamically about the content of myhome.example.
 The description of such a synchronization mechanism is the purpose of this document.

 Note that {{info-model}} shows necessary parameters to configure the HNA.